 The new Start menu of Windows 10 is definitely better than the Start screen of Windows 8.1 considering the fact that we can pin almost everything from Recycle Bin to Folders to the Start menu and can access them without leaving the desktop, but there are many users who still feel that the Start menu of Windows 7 was clean and simple.

-Classic Shell for Windows
+Classic Shell features

 If you have upgraded from Windows 7 to Windows 10 and missing the good old Start menu, you’ll be happy to know that you can get the familiar Windows 7 Start menu in Windows 10 as well with the help of a free tool called Classic Shell.